On first order amenability: Amenable theories: definitions and basic results

 \begin{dfn} A type $\pi(\bar x)$ over $\emptyset$ is {\em extremely amenable} if there is an $\aut(\C)$-invariant type in $S_\pi(\C)$.
 The theory $T$ is {\em extremely amenable} if every type (in any number of variables) in $S(\emptyset)$ is extremely amenable. \end{dfn}

-As in the case of amenability, compactness arguments easily show that these notions are absolute (i.e. do not depend on the choice of $\C$), and, in fact, they can be tested on any $\aleph_0$-saturated and strongly $\aleph_0$-homogeneous model in place of $\C$; moreover, $T$ is extremely amenable if and only if all finitary types in $S(\emptyset)$ are extremely amenable.
+As in the case of amenability, compactness arguments easily show that the notions of extremely amenable types and extremely amenable theories are both absolute (i.e. do not depend on the choice of $\C$), and, in fact, they can be tested on any $\aleph_0$-saturated and strongly $\aleph_0$-homogeneous model in place of $\C$; moreover, $T$ is extremely amenable if and only if all finitary types in $S(\emptyset)$ are extremely amenable.
 Note that Proposition \ref{remark:sufficiency of countable, homogeneous models} specializes to extremely amenable partial types, too.
 So for countable theories, both amenability and extreme amenability can be seen at the level of countable models.
 It is also easy to see that in a stable theory, a type in $S(\emptyset)$ is extremely amenable if and only if it is stationary.\\

-Yet another equivalent approach to amenability of $T$ is via $\aut(\C)$-invariant, finitely additive probability measures on the algebra of so-called relatively definable subsets of $\C$.
+Yet another equivalent approach to amenability of $T$ is via $\aut(\C)$-invariant, finitely additive probability measures on the algebra of so-called relatively definable subsets of $\aut(\C)$.
 This will be the exact analogue of the definition of definable amenability of definable groups (via the existence of an invariant Keisler measure).
 We will use this approach in Section \ref{Subsection 4.2}.

 The idea of identifying $\aut(\C)$ with the subset $\{\sigma (\bar c): \sigma \in \aut(\C)\}$ of $\C^{\bar c}$ and considering relatively definable subsets of $\aut(\C)$, i.e. subsets of the form $\{ \sigma \in \aut(\C): \C \models \varphi(\sigma(\bar c),\bar c)\}$ for a formula $\varphi(\bar x, \bar c)$, already appeared in \cite[Appendix A]{KrPiRz}.
 Here, we extend this notion of relative definability to the local context and introduce an associated notion of amenability which is easily seen to be equivalent to the amenability of $T$ [or of a certain type in the extended local version].